-New York’s French Culinary Institute
+New York’s International Culinary Center

-The French Culinary Institute in New York City is one of the most highly respected culinary schools in the world.
+The International Culinary Center in New York City is one of the most highly respected culinary schools in the world.
 This is rather remarkable if only because the program is so short in duration, 6 months for the day program, 9 months if you take it by night.
 But the high post-graduation job placement attests to the respect this school has attained within the industry.
 The focus is on traditional French cuisine and cooking methods.

 The Birth of the French Culinary Institute

-Dorothy Cann Hamilton, the CEO and founder of the French Culinary Institute (FCI), was born and bred in Brooklyn, NY and would seem an unlikely candidate to have founded one of the premiere professional french cooking schools in the world.
-Her father ran a trade school in Brooklyn and she had a very typical Brooklyn upbringing.
-But in high school Hamilton dreamed of visiting Europe after hearing her grandparents speak of it so wonderfully.
-She figured the only way to get her parents to pay for the trip was to go to college there so she got herself admitted to a British University.
+She figured the only way to get her parents to pay for the trip was to go to college there, so she got herself admitted to a British University.
 She said in an interview that the two worst things were the weather and the food, and that the British girls didn’t much care for Americans.
 So Hamilton spent her time with the French girls, who introduced her to cheese that wasn’t orange and soft, and taught her how to make a Dijon vinaigrette.
 Hamilton, who couldn’t afford to fly home for vacations, ended up spending her vacation time in France with her friends, particularly in Burgundy.
-This was her introduction to French cuisine, an immersion that was to shape her life.
+This was her introduction to French cuisine - an immersion that was to shape her life.

 Hamilton did a stint in the Peace Corps in Thailand, then returned to the States during the early 1970’s recession and ended up working at her father’s school, first as a receptionist and eventually as an expert in student financial aid.
-Though this was a job she hadn’t planned on and ended up in only because of the tough economic times and the need to pay off her own student loans, she found she enjoyed working with the students and helping to run the school.
-She earned a seat on the National Association of Student Financial Aid Administrators and also sat on the board of directors for the acrediting agency for all trade schools in the US.
-This got her an invitation to see top trade schools in Europe which eventually led to a tour of a top professional cooking school run by the French government.
-When she toured the French chef’s school Hamilton had her light bulb moment.
+Though this was a job she hadn’t planned on and ended up in only because of the tough economic times and the need to pay off her own student loans.
+She found that she enjoyed working with the students and helping to run the school.

 The Background and History of The French Culinary Institute

-With the founding of the school in 1984 also came the opening of L’ecole Restaurant.
-L’ecole is where students work to sharpen their skills in a production setting.
-Students work at every station in the kitchen as the last third of their training program, a work stint that ensures they are industry-ready upon graduation.
-The restaurant has consistently received topnotch ratings from both Zagat and Michelin, and has excellent diner reviews on Yelp.com.
-When you consider how tough and exacting the New York restaurant crowd and reviewers are and the standards already set by the many fine dining establishments in Manhattan, this feat becomes even more remarkable.
+Coinciding with the founding of the school, in 1984, came the opening of L’ecole Restaurant.
+L’ecole is where students work to sharpen their skills in a true to life production setting.
+Students work at every station in the kitchen a hands on strategy that ensures they are industry-ready upon graduation.
+The restaurant has consistently received high ratings from both Zagat and Michelin, and has excellent diner reviews on Yelp.com.
+The exacting New York restaurant crowd and sophisticated reviewers hold the student restaurant to the same standards set by other fine dining establishments in Manhattan, so the students successes stand as significant accomplishments.

-FCI has always consistently invested in its facilities, so that students are working in the most up-to-date best quality kitchen workshops, featuring Jade ranges and Winkler Wachtel deck ovens.
+FCI has consistently invested in its facilities, so that students are working in the most up-to-date kitchen workshops, featuring Jade ranges and Winkler Wachtel deck ovens.
 There’s also a state-of-the-art Culinary Theater, where students can observe prominent guest chefs demonstrating techniques, new ideas and presentation tricks.
 This amphitheater has been used as the setting for culinary contests, a PBS cooking series, and was at one time home of the New York Times online cooking class.

 - Alain Sailhac, Executive VP, Dean Emeritus.
 Sailhac garnered four stars at two different Manhattan restaurants of note, Le Cygne and Le Cirque.
 Saihac supervises the faculty, students and the day-to-day operations, and also offers career counseling to students.

 - Master Chef Jacques Pépin, Dean of Special Programs.
-Former personal chef to three French heads of state, award-winning PBS tv host, and bestselling cookbook author.
+Former personal chef to three French heads of state, award-winning PBS TV host, and best-selling cookbook author.
 He provides cooking demonstrations and often consults with students.

 - Master Chef Jacques Torres Dean of Pastry Arts.
 Former executive pastry chef of Le Cirque and James Beard Foundation award winner.
 Responsible for developing the classic pastry arts curriculum.